mentech/n11SeleniumTest/README.md

 # n11SeleniumTest
-a simple test for n11.com
+a simple automation test for n11.com made with selenium